Sphereon-Opensource/OpenID-Federation/README.md

 ## Servers Deployment Instructions

+### Environment variables

+We are using environment variables to configure certain components, like for instance the key management system.
+This is independent of the deployment you choose, like using the docker compose, or running the API servers directly on a JVM.
+In the root folder you will find the [.env.example](.env.example) file.
+Copy this file to `.env` or `.env.local`.

+The docker compose method should automatically pick up the environment variables you put in there.

 ### Docker Setup

 For seamless deployment of the OpenID Federation servers, Docker and Docker Compose are recommended.
 Docker provides an efficient and straightforward deployment and orchestration environment.

 ### Essential Commands